 The Council has produced a new draft SHELAA methodology that will be used to assess sites for their suitability, availability and achievability.
-If you wish to make comments on the draft SHELAA methodology, then please let us know by submitting your comments to us by the 29th June 2020 at email@example.com.
+The Council has received comments on this document that it is considering and will publish the final SHELAA methodology shortly.

 SHELAA Report – January 2019

 This report provides the site assessments for all sites submitted to the Council for development up until 15th November 2018.
 The main SHELAA report that includes the methodology for the site assessments, as well as individual site summaries for each site submitted (up to 15th November 2018) has been produced by Wealden District Council.
 The main SHELAA report and the appendices are available to be downloaded below: